froggercat-just-for-fun/gloomy-bot/README.md

 Providing user interfaces to various sheets and databases for dat gacha lyfe.

+It might also be cool to have this tied to some of the other games that I play ....
+Sims 4, Harvest Moon ...
+I'm really wondering if there's an easy way to input data without hogging too much memory.

 Currently, the following interfaces are planned:

 * Star Ocean Anamnesis